Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 Some IDE inspections can be designed to detect these kinds of problems.
 It is an open question how exactly they should work and and whether it is really a big problem after all.

+**Additional APIs for collections**:

+API for `SuccessOrFailure` class is designed to be quite bare-bones, because we'd like to discourage its wide-spread use in the return types of the functions.
+In general, functions should not use `SuccessOrFailure` as their result.
+However, according to [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures) use-case, one might occasionally encounter `List<SuccessOrFailure<T>>` or another collection of `SuccessOrFailure` instances.
+It is open question whether we should provide additional extensions in the Standard Library to represent common operations on such collections and what those operations might be.

 ## Future advancements

 **Representing as a sealed class**: